gchar031/book-finder/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-MVP:
 - [ ] Allow the user to search book by book title.
 - [ ] Generate picture of book along with external link to see a preview of the book.
 - [ ] Have the plot, year, publisher and edition show when the use selects a book.
 - [ ] Generate random anime quotes in the webpage at the header or footer.

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*
 - [ ] Have prices included with a link to the Google Book Store to purchase books.
 - [ ] Search by author and ISBN number.
 - [ ] Allow user to read the preview of the book in the site through Google.